Yuko Miyamoto: DDT Pro-Wrestling (2013–present)

 On August 18, 2013 at Ryōgoku Peter Pan 2013, DDT's biggest event of the year, Miyamoto and Kodaka defeated Hikaru Sato and Yukio Sakaguchi to win the KO-D Tag Team Championship for the first time and become double tag team champions.
 Following their win, Miyamoto and Kodaka vowed to successfully defend their double crown hundred times.
-Yankii Nichokenju went undefeated for most of 2013, before losing to Speed of Sounds (Hercules Senga and Tsutomu Oosugi) in a non-title match on October 18.
+Yankee Nichokenju went undefeated for most of 2013, before losing to Speed of Sounds (Hercules Senga and Tsutomu Oosugi) in a non-title match on October 18.
 Miyamoto dominated independent wrestling awards ceremony, winning the Best Unit Award with Isami Kodaka.

-Yankii Nichokenju's reign as double tag team champions came to an end on January 26, 2014, when they lost the KO-D Tag Team Championship to the Golden☆Lovers (Kenny Omega and Kota Ibushi) in a three-way match, also involving the team of Konosuke Takeshita and Tetsuya Endo.
+Yankee Nichokenju's reign as double tag team champions came to an end on January 26, 2014, when they lost the KO-D Tag Team Championship to the Golden☆Lovers (Kenny Omega and Kota Ibushi) in a three-way match, also involving the team of Konosuke Takeshita and Tetsuya Endo.

-On June 12, 2016, during a DDT event Miyamoto pinned Danshoku Dino, claiming Dino's right to challenge anytime, anywhere.
+On June 12, 2016, during a DDT event Miyamoto pinned Danshoku Dino, claiming Dino's Right To Challenge Anytime Anywhere contract.
 After the match he declared that he wanted to challenge Konosuke Takeshita for the KO-D Openweight Championship.
-On July 3 Miyamoto unsuccessfully challenged Takeshita for the KO-D Openweight Champion.
-Later Miyamoto would join the stable Smile Squash in DDT and form a team with Harashima named Smile Yankiis.
-On August 28 at Ryōgoku Peter Pan 2016, Smile Yankiis defeated KAI and Ken Ohka to win the KO-D Tag Team Championship.
+On July 3, Miyamoto unsuccessfully challenged Takeshita for the KO-D Openweight Champion.
+Later Miyamoto would join the stable Smile Squash in DDT and form a team with Harashima named Smile Yankees.
+On August 28 at Ryōgoku Peter Pan 2016, Smile Yankees defeated KAI and Ken Ohka to win the KO-D Tag Team Championship.
 On September 25, Smile Yankees defeated Daisuke Sasaki and Tetsuya Endo to make their first successful title defense of the KO-D Tag Team Championship.
 On October 9, Miyamoto and Harashima lost the KO-D Tag Team Championship in the second title defense to Sasaki and Endo in a rematch.

 All Japan Pro Wrestling (2015–present)

-In October 2015, Yankii Nichokenju took part in All Japan Pro Wrestling (AJPW)'s Jr. Tag Battle of Glory, where they finished second with a record of two wins, one draw and one loss, suffered against Atsushi Aoki and Hikaru Sato in their last round-robin match, the de facto final of the tournament.
+In October 2015, Yankee Nichokenju took part in All Japan Pro Wrestling (AJPW)'s Jr. Tag Battle of Glory, where they finished second with a record of two wins, one draw and one loss, suffered against Atsushi Aoki and Hikaru Sato in their last round-robin match, the de facto final of the tournament.
 On November 15, Kodaka and Miyamoto defeated Kotaro Suzuki and Yohei Nakajima in a decision match to win the vacant All Asia Tag Team Championship.
-During Miyamoto and Kodaka's title defenses of the All Asia Tag Team Champions Yankii Nichokenju joined the Axe Bombers stable.
+During Miyamoto and Kodaka's title defenses of the All Asia Tag Team Champions Yankee Nichokenju joined the Axe Bombers stable.
 After six successful title defenses, Miyamoto and Kodaka lost the All Asia Tag Team Championship to Atsushi Aoki and Hikaru Sato on July 24 at a BJW event.